MaestroFries/FinalCapstoneAlpha/Article.md

 # Colour Capture

-This article will aim to summarize our code as means of showcasing our programming competencies.
+This article will aim to summarize our program as means of showcasing our programming competencies.

+Table of Content:

+1. Project Summary
+2. Using OpenCV for image analysis
+3. K-Means Clustering & Elbow Point
+4. Colour Capture/Quantization

+## Project Summary

+The goal of this project is to analyze images using OpenCV's library, displaying BGR data into graphs and a colour palette that will determine optimal results.
+Functions such as `kmeans()` and `imread()` are used extensively to do such and will be explained in detail.

+## OpenCV for image anaylsis

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.